 The requirements of IELTS for PLAB 1, you must have a minimum of 7.5 score with a minimum of 7.0 in all four modules (listening, reading, writing and speaking) e.g. You got 8 overall but in writing you got 6.5- ergo you’re not eligible.

 How much does IELTS cost?

 Roughly, IELTS costs around £160.
-Look up the cost of IELTS (under British Council) by choosing your country on this page.
+Look up the cost of IELTS (under British Council) by choosing your country on this page of British council website.